TimothyYe/mydotfiles/README.md

 # Introduction
-This repository is to manage all my dot configuration files, including:
+This repository is used to manage all my dot configuration files, it includes:

 >* Vim
 >* Tmux